 Is the English Language a Must for a Trucking Career?

-Most of the time, you won’t need any English fluency for your job.
-But there are some cases where being able to communicate in English will be essential – such as interacting with the customers or with clients, understanding directions and signs, or reading the bills of lading.
+You won’t need English fluency for your job, but there are some cases where being able to communicate in English will be essential – such as interacting with the customers or with clients, understanding directions and signs, or reading the bills of lading.

 Educational Requirements for Truck Drivers